ALLUOS/ALLUOS.github.io/README.md

 ### Note for Semester Three

-All structural additions and notes relevant to the documentation for the project's third semester are **emboldened** with an [S3] tag.
+The `master` branch is now updated up to the third semester of work on this project.
+The documentation site is currently being deployed from that branch.

+For current and future reference, there are two archive branches: `semester-two-archive` and `semester-three-archive`.

 ----